anglyan/anglyan.github.io/docs/about_core.md

 [Argonne National Laboratory](https://www.anl.gov/profile/angel-yanguasgil)'s
 Applied Materials Division.

-My current research focuses on the following areas:
+My current research insterests are in the following areas:

 -   The [physics and chemistry of growth](research/growth.html), and the  relationship between surface kinetics,